 Popularly known as Bharatpur Bird Sanctuary, it is primarily popular as the home of about 370 species of birds.
 Spread over about 29 sq.km in the state of Rajasthan, this marshy wetlands also hosts several migratory birds and has about 379 floral species.
 Saras Crane, Nilgai, Indian Jackal, Pythons can be seen here.

 Read more Bharatpur Bird Sanctuary

-Jungle Safaris here are allowed between sunrise to sunset time along the well-laid mud paths.
+Safaris here are allowed between sunrise to sunset time along the well-laid mud paths.
 Walking, Cycling, Horse carriage, and Cycle rickshaw are the options for the visitors to explore this national park.
-We did a cycle rickshaw round first and day-long walking safari across the about 11 km of the pathway.
-If you have the stamina walking is the best way to explore this park.
+We did a cycle rickshaw round first, and a day-long walking safari across the about 11 km of the pathway.
+If you have stamina walking is the best way to explore this park.